RTEMS/rtems-docs/rsb/source-builder.rst

 not in the standard location may indicate it is not the host operating system's standard tool.
 It maybe ok or it could be buggy, only you can determine this.

-The <<_host_setups,Host Setups>> section lists packages you should install for common host operating systems.
+The :ref:`Host Setups` section lists packages you should install for common host operating systems.
 It maybe worth checking if you have those installed.

 Build Sets
 ~~~~~~~~~~